caiobindi/1701QCA-Assessment1/replicationproject/replication.md

 I feel like I was most successful in crafting the guitar, it wasn't anything new to me, the process was very straight forward.
 In the other hand coding the project was much more difficult for me since I've never done anything like this before.
 In some parts i found it hard to understand what  was going on with the code.

-*What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?*
-The information I found useful was
+I used techniques of using cardboard as my main material.
+Many of the related projects I saw used cardboard.

 *What ideas have you read, heard, or seen that informed your thinking on this project?
 (Provide references.)*